-The state Department of Environmental Management said Monday that 124 mosquito samples from 29 traps set statewide during the week of July 13 came back negative for both West Nile and eastern equine encephalitis.
+The state Department of Environmental Management said Tuesday that 119 mosquito samples from 33 traps set statewide on June 20 tested negative for both West Nile and eastern equine encephalitis.

-Results from 145 additional samples collected from 29 traps set July 20 are pending.
+Results from additional samples collected from 33 traps set on June 27 are pending.

-The agency says the best prevention against mosquito-borne illness is preventing bites.
+The agency says the best prevention against mosquito-borne illness is avoiding bites.